abeer-saleh/EDA_Project/README.md

 The significance provided from this Exploratory Data Analysis which as follows:
-* reducing cost
+* Reducing cost
-* save effort
+* Save effort
-* support decision making
+* Support decision making

 ## Data Description